Syria

 Safety of journalists during conflicts

 A Syrian journalist is generally at high risk of being arrested, kidnapped or murdered.
-Since the conflict began in 2011, 152 journalists and media representatives have been killed.
+Since 2011, at least 300 professional and non-professional journalists have been killed while covering artillery bombardments and airstrikes or murdered by the various parties to the conflict, according to RSF.
 Unfortunately, there is no change in sight.
 Several parties involved in the conflict put large amounts of money into the media, resulting in biased coverage.
 It therefore remains crucial to support the local development of (social) media for disadvantaged groups, so that they can report on the real situation in Syria.

 Our work in Syria

-Free Press Unlimited works with and supports various media institutions and media outlets within this programme with financial support from the Swedish Agency for International Development Cooperation and the European Union.
+Free Press Unlimited works with and supports various independent media institutions and media outlets with financial support from the Swedish Agency for International Development Cooperation and the European Union.
+Working with independent journalists has been fundamental, as Syrians have a widespread lack of trust in the media, and seek more reliable and pluralistic news.